Shoulder tendonitis is a common injury for the throwing/overhead athlete. You may encounter this condition if you play baseball, softball, or tennis.

-To give you a quick background on this condition, we must first step back and examine what tendonitis is.
-The mechanism of injury for this condition is chronic overuse.
+Tendonitis is caused by chronic overuse.
 Chronic overuse without proper rest can lead to micro-tearing of the musculotendinous junction (the area where the muscle “meets” the tendon).
-This constant micro-injury causes inflammation which has these warning signs; redness, swelling, heat, tenderness and loss of function.
+This constant micro-injury causes inflammation, resulting in symptoms such as redness, swelling, heat, tenderness, and loss of function in the joint.

-Common sites for this injury include the achilles, elbow, knee and of course the shoulder.
+Common sites for tendonitis include the achilles, elbow, knee, and of course, the shoulder.
 There are actually two tendons in the shoulder that are susceptible to tendonitis.
-These two tendons are the supraspinatus muscle, which is actually one of the rotator cuff muscles, and the long head of biceps brachii (the Biceps has actually two heads, a short and a long head).
+These two tendons are the supraspinatus muscle, which is one of the rotator cuff muscles, and the long head of biceps brachii muscle.
 A person suffering from tendonitis of the shoulder may experience pain when doing overhead motions.

-During overhead motions, these tendons are constantly being taxed.
-If you can picture a major-league pitcher who throws over 100 pitches a game, you may be able to grasp the degree of injury these elite throwers can encounter.
+During overhead motions, these tendons are under constant stress.
+For example, if you picture a major-league baseball pitcher – who throws over 100 pitches a game – you can understand the degree of injury these elite throwers encounter.

-For the recreational athlete, these injuries can become debilitating to the point where there is pain before, during and after activity.
-A piece of advice: never let this injury get to this point.
-When you suspect you may have tendonitis, it is always a good idea to seek professional help to assist you in preventing further injury.
-You can also do some preventative measures to decrease the chances of getting tendonitis.
-Other than seeking professional help, you can:
+For the recreational athlete, tendonitis can be just as debilitating, to the point where there is pain before, during, and after activity.
+A piece of advice: never let the injury get to this point.
+If you suspect you may have tendonitis, you should seek professional help to assist you in preventing further injury.
+You can also take preventative measures to decrease your risk of developing tendonitis.
+Other than seeking professional help, you can

-- Use ice on the shoulder after a game for 15 minutes.
+- Use ice on the shoulder after a game (or other physical activity) for 15 minutes.

 - Make sure you strengthen the shoulder muscles prior to the season.